HEADLINES: World & national news to state & local news, events - Knox TN Today

 Holiday events

-- Santa will be at the Food City in Knoxville, Sevierville & Cleveland.
-Enjoy photos with Santa and other festive holiday traditions today, Tuesday, December 16, at 11501 Hardin Valley Road, Knoxville, 37932, and 741 Dolly Parton Parkway, Sevierville, 37862, 2310 McGrady Drive, Cleveland, 37323.
+- Santa will be at the Food City in Elizabethton and Etowah.
+Enjoy photos with Santa and other festive holiday traditions today, Wednesday, December 17, at 920 Broad Street, Elizabethton, 37643, and 841 IS 41N, Etowah, 37331.
 Bring your phone or camera to capture the magic.

 - Safety City Christmas Families are invited to enjoy the display of lights at Safety City every Tuesday, Wednesday, and Thursday, 4-8 p.m., for the next three weeks, 165 South Concord Street, 37919.
 Bring your own bicycles, push scooters, battery-operated cars, doll buggies, and the like to the display of Christmas lights around the miniature city.